-- 1. At least 51% of the UCITS fund's assets must be invested in equities of U.S. issuers.
-Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB. - 2.
-Up to 20% of the UCITS fund's assets may be invested in interest-bearing securities.
-Promissory
+At least 51% of the UCITS fund's assets must be invested in equities of European issuers.
+Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB.
+2. Up to 20% of the UCITS fund's assets may be invested in interest-bearing securities.
+Promissory note loans shall be attributed to the investment limit applicable for interest-bearing securities.
+Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities as defined in sentence 1.

-- 3. Derivatives relating to interest-bearing securities and not intended for hedging shall be attributed to the limit according to paragraph 2 hereof at their attributable value as defined in the DerivateV - 4.
-Up to 49% of the UCITS fund's assets may be invested in all other securities according to article 26, no. 1, of the Special Terms and Conditions of Investment. - 5.
-Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
-Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 6.
-At least 51% of the UCITS fund's assets must be invested in assets that meet defined ESG standards in relation to environmental, social and governance characteristics.
+3. Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
+Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB.

+4. At least 51% of the UCITS fund's assets must be invested in assets that meet defined ESG standards in relation to environmental, social and governance characteristics.